withastro/astro/.changeset/eighty-falcons-tease.md

 });
 ```

-This option is useful when you submit a sitemap to Google Search Console and the Status becomes `Cloudn't fetch`
+This option is useful when Google Search Console is unable to fetch your default sitemap files, but can read renamed files.